chasdabigone/msdp-web-server/README.md

 ### 1. MUD Clients

 You'll need to install the appropriate script in your MUD client.
+There are many ways to get data and these are just examples.

 **Important:** The client scripts default to sending data to `http://localhost:8080/update`.
 If you configure your server to use a